Network

 Providers of software downloads and updates use CDNs to ensure the reliability of their services.

-CDNs handle unforeseen peak loads that would completely overwhelm the origin server.
+CDNs handle unforeseen load peaks that would completely overload the Origin server.

 CDNs compress web content.
-Smaller volumes of data are sent much faster.
+These smaller data volumes are sent much faster.

 Caching